‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 But he says his insights into the draw and impact of Mr. Rogan’s show have in some ways reinvigorated his own mission to duke it out in the marketplace of ideas.

-The best he can do right now is not to self-cancel, he says, but “to add a bit of a good information to counteract the bad.”
+The best he can do right now is not to self-cancel, he says, but “to add a bit of good information to counteract the bad.”